xxsacxx/dash_visual_practise/README.md

-# A Gentle Introduction to Developing and Deploying Dash via Heroku
-This Git repo accompanies the tutorial article on Medium

-The Heroku app is hosted at https://dash-dev-tutorial.herokuapp.com/
+The Heroku app is hosted at https://dash-depl-test.herokuapp.com/

 ![](readme_images/heroku_app.gif)